osteele/ixlab/Class 18 - arrays/README.md

 reading the length from the array itself, so it will always loop over the right number of elements.

+Now change to 30, 100, 300, etc.

 ---
 arrays13.pde

 Replace the `10` in `new float[10]` by a variable `DOT_COUNT`.
 Now we can change the value of `DOT_COUNT`, and `xs` and `ys` will have the new size.

+---

+arrays14.pde

+Turn speed into a variable.
+Try different speed e.g. 4

+---

+arrays15.pde

+Make an array of speeds.
+Remember to increase the DOT_COUNT!
+Filling them with random(4).